Chapter 35:

 Allegedly.

-After all, they had slain her first love and cursed her to a broken, tormented life until a mortal death would eventually take her.
-At which point she knew that her fate was to arrive at one of their hells and be eternally tormented in the afterlife.
-And, knowing all that, she never gave up her fight.
+The spite she harboured fueled her survival.
+Even after the Caering Pantheon—those vengeful Gods—destroyed her body and her soul was split into hundreds of tiny fragments, that ferocity and hurt held firm in every atom of her being.
+After all, They had slain her love and cursed her to a broken, tormented life until a boring mortal death eventually took her.
+At which point she knew that her destiny was to arrive at one of Their hells to be eternally tormented in the afterlife.
+And, knowing all that, she decided she could never give up her fight.

-Secondly, the next step in her capitalistic pseudo-religion was obviously franchising.
-So, with the magic and resources that Phyllis still had at her disposal, she lured and tricked adventurers into stepping through portals to faraway lands.
-Once there, the only way to return to their normal lives was to find and present her other cloned fragments with the deal of a lifetime.
+So, with all the magic and resources Phyllis still had at her disposal, she baited and tricked adventurers into stepping through portals to faraway lands.
+Once there, the only way to return to their normal lives was to find and present her other Phyllis fragments a deal of a lifetime.
+And thus began her most devious scheme yet.

-No longer was Phyllis trapped in her lone store; she could move freely through the mall to any other stores.
-And, as an added perk, she was no longer alone with hundreds of versions of herself to keep her company.
+No longer was Phyllis trapped in her lone store!
+She could move freely through the mall to any of her other stores.
+And, as an added perk, she was no longer alone now that she had hundreds of like-minded versions of herself to keep her company.
+That was until some three thousand years ago when the mortals screwed the pooch, angered the Caering, and everything changed—again.

-Then, some three thousand years ago, the mortals screwed the pooch, angered the Caering, and everything changed—again.
 Phyllis was forced to liquidate all but one of her shoppes and consolidate all fragments back into a single body.
+Her body.
+The Optimal Phyllis Prime.

 “Long story short, I’m bored.”
 Phyllis cried loudly as she looked out at the empty mall.
 “I demand entertainment.”